-The aim of this Chapter is to set out a shared vision, demonstrating how sustainable and co-ordinated growth and development of the towns and villages in the County can be shaped in a planned manner, whilst also acting as a catalyst for the balanced economic, physical, cultural and environmental development of the towns.
+The aim of this chapter is to set out a shared vision, demonstrating how sustainable and co-ordinated growth and development of the towns and villages in the County can be shaped in a planned manner, whilst also acting as a catalyst for the balanced economic, physical, cultural and environmental development of the towns and villages.

 The concept of sustainable development is a theme which runs throughout this Development Plan which is, development that meets the needs of the present, without compromising the ability of future generations to meet their own needs.
-Ensuring that future generations can enjoy the same quality of life and environment in which they live.
 This approach also protects the natural and built environment by requiring new development to be of a high standard taking account of surrounding properties and land uses.